Visa Inc.: Visa Foundation

 Registered in the United States as a 501(c)(3) entity, the Visa Foundation was created with the mission of supporting inclusive economies.
 In particular, economies in which individuals, businesses and communities can thrive with the support of grants and investments.
 Supporting resiliency, as well as the growth, of micro and small businesses that benefit women is a priority of the Visa Foundation.
 Furthermore, the Foundation prioritizes providing support to the community from a broad standpoint, as well as responding to disasters during crisis.

 Other initiatives

 In December 2020, Visa Announced the launch of a new accelerator program across Asia Pacific to further develop the region's financial technology ecosystem.
 The accelerator program aims to find and partner with startup companies providing financial and payments technologies that could potentially leverage on Visa's network of bank and merchant partners in the region.

+In August 2026, Visa agreed to acquire Israeli fraud-prevention company BioCatch for $2.4 billion in cash.
+BioCatch develops behavioral biometric technology used by financial institutions to detect fraud, account takeovers, scams and other financial crimes.
+The acquisition is expected to close by the end of Visa's fiscal second quarter of 2027, subject to regulatory approval.